 While dogs aren’t allowed onto the Strand, there is a great off-leash beach not far from the centre of Townsville, where your dog can run free as much as they want.

 Head to Pallarenda Beach, on the northern edge of Townsville, past Rowes Bay.
-Dogs are allowed off-leash in the section between access points 8 and 9.
-The former access point is just before Emmerson Street.
+Dogs are allowed off-leash in the 570m long section between access points 8 and 9.
+Access point 8 is located just before Emmerson Street and there’s plenty of parking.

-There’s also a second off-leash beach in South Townsville.
-Dogs are allowed off-leash on the beachside of Benwell Park Road, in between Archer and Boundary Streets.
+There’s also a second newer off-leash beach in South Townsville.
+Dogs are allowed off-leash on the beachside of Benwell Park Road, in between Archer and Boundary Streets, an area looked after by the port authority.
 On Google Maps search for “Secret Beach”.
-While not as nice, this beach tends to be less busy.
+While not as nice (and tidal), this beach tends to be quieter.

 Be aware that stingers are a risk in Townsville, particularly between November and May, but may be present year round.
 Additionally, check if there are any signs about recent crocodile sightings, which are also an issue along this stretch of coastline.